shaloo/docs.arcana/docs/howto/onboard-users/web3-react/web3-react-custom-ui.md

 ---
-alias: onboard-web3-react-app-pnp-ui
+alias: onboard-web3-react-app-custom-ui
-title: 'Web3 React App: Plug-and-Play Auth'
+title: 'Web3 React App: Custom Login UI'
-description: 'Integrate Web3-React apps with the Arcana Auth SDK using the instructions listed here.'
+description: 'Onboard Users via custom login UI in Web3-React apps integrated with the Arcana Auth SDK using the instructions listed here.'
 arcana:
   root_rel_path: ../../..
 ---

-# Web3-React App: Plug-and-Play Auth
+# Web3-React App: Custom Login UI

 With [Web3-React](https://www.npmjs.com/package/web3-react) wallet connector framework, developers can allow app users to easily switch between multiple wallets within a single application.
 The [[concept-authsdk| {{config.extra.arcana.sdk_name}}]] offers a custom Web3-React connector that enables the {{config.extra.arcana.wallet_name}} in apps using Web3-React.

-In this guide, you will learn how to onboard users in Web3 React apps.
-It shows how the developers can integrate apps with the {{config.extra.arcana.product_name}} SDKs and then use the built-in plug-and-play login UI out of the box to onboard users easily.
+In this guide, you will learn how to onboard users in Web3-React apps.
+It shows how the developers can integrate apps with the {{config.extra.arcana.product_name}} SDKs and then use custom login UI to onboard users easily.

 ## Prerequisites